Hand of Death (1962 film): Production

-Screenplay writer Harry Spalding said that 20th Century Fox initially refused the project but passed it on to Robert L. Lippert's Associated Productions, which had made low budget movies for them in the past.
+Screenplay writer Harry Spalding said that 20th Century Fox initially refused the project but passed it on to Robert L. Lippert's Associated Productions, which had made low budget movies for them previously.
 Ling was assigned to write the script for Hand of Death because Maury Dexter, a producer/director himself, said that Lippert "owed him a favor."
 According to Dexter, they could not find an experienced director for the film because the script was so bad.
 Nelson had acted in the past and was keen to direct, so Lippert gave him the job.
 Shooting took seven days.

 Filming took place in Malibu and Santa Monica.
 Raymond said in an interview that "shortly after completing" Hand of Death, she had a serious car crash which severed her nose and resulted in multiple plastic surgeries.
 At the time of interview, she said she had never seen the film.

 The working titles of Hand of Death were Five Fingers of Death and The Death Walker.
 The film was shot in black-and-white CinemaScope with a widescreen aspect ratio of 2.35:1.

 Theatrical posters for the film were headlined "He Experimented in HORROR!", "No One Dared Come Too Close" and "DOOM Was Always In His GRASP!"

 Release

-Hand of Death was released in the US on May 1, 1962, on a double bill with The Cabinet of Caligari.
+Hand of Death was released in the US in March 1962.
+It played theatrically on a double bill with The Cabinet of Caligari (1962).
 The latter film is described as "not so much a remake" of the famous 1920 German Expressionist film The Cabinet of Dr. Caligari, but as one "inspired" by it.

 Hand of Death was granted an X certification by the British Board of Film Censors on 5 March 1962.
 The X-cert prevented it from legally being shown in theatres to audience members under age 16.

 According to BoxOffice magazine's "Boxoffice Barometer," the film opened simultaneously in Denver; Detroit; Kansas City; New Haven CT; and Omaha NE.
 The "Barometer" shows how financially well new releases are performing during their first week, with a score of 100 indicating "normal" gross box office receipts.
 Hand of Death averaged an 85 with scores in the same order as the five cities listed above of 65, 70, 100, 90 and 100, By comparison, the most popular film of the same week, The Music Man, had an average score of 273.

 Critic Bryan Senn writes that Hand of Death was part of Fox's TV movie package during the 1960s and early 1970s, but "the company's distribution rights expired in the early 1980s, causing the feature to fall into legal limbo.
 Consequently, the movie languished unseen for over two decades," resurfacing sometime after the year 2000.
 As such, it was generally regarded as a lost film.
 Film historian Bill Warren, however, says that Agar brought a previously unknown VHS copy of the film to his birthday party "a year or so" before his death in 2002.

 Hand of Death was shown on FXM on 6, 15, 16, 20 and 21 September 2020.